EHMC 2026 Conference Programme

 Mr Gareth Rees, ESAN, Peru - Moving from theory to practice: applying the HEROES framework for sustainable workforce planning systems in national contexts (ID 214)

-Mr Thomas Hughes-Waage, World Health Organization (WHO), Denmark - Models for healthcare workforce planning: how variation relates to healthcare systems, governance and cluster learning (ID 282)
+Mr Cris Scotter, World Health Organization (WHO), Denmark - Models for healthcare workforce planning: how variation relates to healthcare systems, governance and cluster learning (ID 282)

 Prof Ronald Batenburg, Nivel, the Netherlands - Designing and building roles for the healthcare workforce of the future (ID 392)